web2py/py4web/docs/chapter-07.rst

 Database schema can define relationships which trigger deletions of related records, known as cascading.
 The DAL is not informed when a record is deleted due to a cascade.
-So no \*_delete callaback will ever be called as conseguence of a cascade-deletion.
+So no \*_delete callaback will ever be called as consequence of a cascade-deletion.

 Record versioning
 ~~~~~~~~~~~~~~~~~